-In this course students will learn the basics of making with clay and an overview of it's application throughout culture, art history, and contemporary practices.
-First we will learn to build functional pieces using pinch, coil, and slab techniques.
-Then we will progress to creating sculptural forms and playing close attention to our use of the principles of design.
+In this course students will learn the basics of making with clay and an overview of its application throughout culture, art history, and contemporary practices.
+First, we will learn to build functional pieces using pinch, coil, slab, and throwing techniques.
+Then we will progress to creating sculptural forms.
+Students will have the possibility to earn honors credit in this course if they meet the appropriate expectations on all projects.